IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/7_Device_twin_management_with_IoT_server.md

-# Device twin management with IoT server
+# Example 7 - Device twin management with IoT server

 The example shows how to handle reported and desired properties with IoT Server.